DavidZtako/Landscape-Mapping-tool/README.md

 Step_05: Input the generated path to the preview component, the colorized curves component or the line width component for the curve to get different results.

-## Project Features (Ver 0.0.5) (Upgraded 25 September 2021)
+## Project Features (Ver 1.0)
-The main pieces of functionality the project offers:
+Main functionalities the project offers:

 ****I. The Shortest Path Component****

-* **Looking for the shortest path between 'Building' and 'Healthcare' on road networks, path interrupted by' Tourism'.**
+* **Example: Looking for the shortest path between 'Building' and 'Healthcare' on road networks, path interrupted by' Tourism'.**
 ![Untitled-1](https://user-images.githubusercontent.com/88956151/136695545-66e3e24a-3b5e-4176-aec9-82c750e599a0.gif)

 Test on Nairobi site